Flatiron Building: Structural features

 Purdy and Henderson were the structural engineers, and Hamilton J. Chapman was the chief consulting engineer for the project.
 The construction of the Flatiron was made feasible by a change to New York City's building codes in 1892, which eliminated the requirement that masonry be used for fireproofing considerations.
 This opened the way for steel-skeleton construction.
 The steel-frame technique was familiar to the Fuller Company, a contracting firm with considerable expertise in building such tall structures.
 The Flatiron Building's construction was relatively easy because it used a steel frame; its 22-story height would have been difficult using other construction methods of that time.
 The steel bracing, designed by engineer Corydon Purdy of Purdy and Henderson, allowed the Flatiron Building to withstand four times the amount of wind force it could ever be expected to endure.
 In theory, the frame would remain standing even if the rest of the building were to tip over.

 The building's frame contains 3680 ST of steel.
-According to architectural writers Sarah Bradford Landau and Carl W. Condit, as well as the New-York Tribune, each of the stories above ground level measures 190 ft on Broadway, 173 ft on Fifth Avenue, and 87 ft on 22nd Street.
+According to architectural writers Sarah Bradford Landau and Carl W. Condit, as well as the New-York Tribune and author Joseph J. Korom, each of the stories above ground level measures 190 ft on Broadway, 173 ft on Fifth Avenue, and 87 ft on 22nd Street.
 Engineering Record magazine gives a slightly different measurement of 171 ft on Fifth Avenue and 86 ft on 22nd Street.
 At the vertex, the triangular tower is only 6 ft or 6.5 feet (2 m) wide.
 The Broadway and Fifth Avenue elevations meet at an angle of about 25 degrees.